What We’ve Accomplished: Equity in Schools

 2019

 - Ending Sexual Violence in Education.
-We fought back hard against rollbacks to students’ rights after sexual assault or harassment, launching our Initiative to End Sexual Violence in Education, and the nation’s first pro bono attorney network dedicated to providing free legal help to student survivors.
+We launched our Initiative to End Sexual Violence in Education, and the nation’s first pro bono attorney network dedicated to providing free legal help to student survivors of sexual assault or harassment.

 2018

-- Protecting Women in Science.Together with co-counsel, we represented two scientific researchers at a world-renowned biomedical research institute in a lawsuit over their employers’ inadequate response to sexual harassment and retaliation.
-The settlement resulted in monetary damages for our clients, and the establishment of a model Title IX program specifically focused on curbing the type of sexual harassment that’s common in research labs.
-These changes helped 2,800+ current grad students and employees, plus thousands more in years to come.
+- New Rules in Research.
+We represented two scientists at a world-renowned biomedical research institute in a lawsuit over their employers’ inadequate response to sexual harassment and retaliation.
+In addition to winning monetary damages for our clients, we worked with the employer to establish a new model Title IX program focused on curbing sexual harassment in research labs.
+Learn more.

 2017